apanoush/ada-METAL-website/report.md

 This matrix provides a quick visual overview, allowing for the identification of groups of historical periods with similar thematic patterns, as well as highlighting periods with distinctively different thematic trends.

 ---
+## Lets see what we are talking about !
+Even if we rather watch a film than just read about it, we have here acces to beautiful summaries already processed by some magic NLP algorithms.
+I know , I know this is old school.. you'd prefer to watch some trailer, but here we can learn a lot from these summaries.
+What do they tell us ?
+Can we identify any trends across different eras?
+Are there any particular patterns or particularities?
+So many questions and yet no anwser but lets dive into text.

+For this textual analysis we took the whole processed summaries corpus and tried to do a general classification between films and the eras we picked.
+This map is made based on common words that we think are deeply related to a perdiod and if the sum of these words pass a certain treshold well ...
+We classify them as such !

+**mettre graph classifé**

+Then based on these
 ## Movie ratings, the numberisation of Nostalgia ?
 Cinema is art, and as all art, people can like it, or hate it.
 Nowadays cinephiles have letterboxed accounts telling everyone their favourite movies.
 However this has not always been the case, just a few years ago the biggest movie ratings aggregator was IMDB, where people ranted about the latest movie they disliked, or conversly praised an old unknown movie from 50 years ago they found in a videoclub.
 One idiom often coming back is "It was better before", and cinema is not an exception.
 The top 100 movies from the [American Film Institute](https://www.afi.com/afis-100-years-100-movies-10th-anniversary-edition/) does not contain a single movie after 2000, and the vast majority of them came out before the 70s.
 Are movies worse nowadays or do people just want to appear special by showing off their cinematc culture of old movies ?